francesco-gaglione/focus_flow_cloud/doc/docs/architecture/overview.md

 FocusFlow is a comprehensive system composed of two main parts:

 1.  **Cloud Backend**: A robust, scalable server built with Rust, following Clean Architecture principles.
 It handles business logic, data persistence, and synchronization.
-2.  **Mobile App**: A cross-platform application built with Flutter, providing the user interface and local functionality.
+2.  **App**: A cross-platform application built with Dioxus (Rust), providing the user interface and local functionality.

 The two components communicate via a secure REST API and real-time WebSockets.